-As it is well known, tumor cells are definitively able to escape from the T cell lyse since they exhibit genetic dysregulation related to irreversible quantitative and qualitative alterations of their MHC-I antigens [9].
-Consequently, growing attention is focusing on the mechanisms of the innate immune system which are able to kill tumor cells in a non-MHCrestricted manner and appear to exhibit more reversible escape mechanisms if it is compared with the adoptive system.
-As known, the effector cells of innate immune system are committed in two directions.
-Type-1 macrophages (M1) and from the monocytes originating type-1 dentritic cells (D1) generate (in a rigorously regulated cascade system only for short time) proinflammatory cytokines, IL-12 and activate cytotoxic effector (such as NK and NKT) cells which are potent inhibitors of tumor growth.
+Key words: MEK-inhibitor, dabrafenib, BRAF-inhibitor, trametinib, immunomodulatory treatment, tumor disease, rice bran arabinoxylan, MGN-3 only for short time) proinflammatory cytokines, IL-12 and activate cytotoxic effector (such as NK and NKT) cells which are potent inhibitors of tumor growth.
 However, these type-1 cells are defective in tumor patients.
-Available information suggests that tumor-associated macrophages belong to the prototypic M2 population [10-11].
-M2 macrophages and from the plasmocytoid precursors originating D2 dentritic cells generate IL-4 and IL-10 which facilitate the generation of Th2 cells and inhibit Th1 cells and the type-1 natural system [10].
-M2 macrophages and D2 dentritic cells affect chronic inflammation, promote cell proliferation by producing growth factors and stimulate angiogenesis.
-Tumor patients can have up to 40% M2 peripheral monocytes and healthy individuals have only 10% M2 monocytes [10-11].
+Available information suggests that tumor-associated macrophages belong to the prototypic M2 population [10,11].
+M2 macrophages and from the plasmocytoid precursors originating DC2 dentritic cells generate IL-4 and IL-10 which facilitate the generation of Th2 cells and inhibit Th1 cells and the type-1 natural system [10].
+M2 macrophages and CD2 dentritic cells affect chronic inflammation, promote cell proliferation by producing growth factors and stimulate angiogenesis.
+Tumor patients can have up to 40% more M2 peripheral monocytes than healthy individuals who have only 10% M2 monocytes [10,11].